xavicampa/appsync-workshop/README.md

 Login into the application using the `admin`, `person1` and `person2` credentials (specified in the output of the `provision.sh` script above).
 You will be prompted to change password upon the first login of each identity.
 Use a password that you'll remember (or use a password manager), as you'll have to enter it when changing identities.

 # Postman
 Open Postman and import the collection `postman/GraphQLWorkshop.postman_collection.json`.
-There are two collection variables to be set:
+There are two collection variables to be set

     - URL: GraphQL API URL taken from the output of `provision.sh`
     - Authorization: copy the `XXXXX.access_token` variable from the `Session storage` of the browser after login